Something is Blooming By D.I. Jolly

 “Mr. Jones, what do I owe the pleasure.”

-He rose slowly, careful the keep his hands on the desk in plain sight and gestured for me to take a seat, which I did.
+He rose slowly, careful the keep his hands in plain sight and gestured for me to take a seat, which I did.
 He then offered me a cigarette and a lighter, another polite and careful move.
 I made sure to light his before mine, and then spend a moment enjoying the gift.